stadium-software/textbox-types/readme.md

 1. Drag the Global Script called "TextBoxType" into the Page.Load event handler

 # Styling
-This module does not come with any deafult styling.
+This module does not come with any default styling.
 Below are examples of how TextBoxes using this module can be styled

 ## Applying the CSS